All Episodes

 How are you?

-They're gonna get it.
+They're going to get it.

-And now, as a result of it, what is potentially going to happen is the FBI is going to be turned on to these people.
+And now as a result of it, what is potentially going to happen is the FBI is going to be turned onto these people.

-Here's the problem, and I I keep saying it, but nobody seems to want to hear it, but it matters.
+And I keep saying it, but nobody seems to want to hear it, but it matters.

 We already know the FBI does not make recommendations.